Renormalized density matrix downfolding: A rigorous framework in learning emergent models from ab initio many-body calculations: Acknowledgements

-Y.C. was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Computational Materials Sciences Program, under Award No. DE-SC0020177.
+The initial contributions of Y.C. in performing calculations, generating the data, and developing the theory, and the contributions of L.K.W. in supervising, writing, and creating the theory were supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Computational Materials Sciences Program, under Award No. DE-SC0020177.
+The contribution of Y.C. in writing was funded by the Abrahams Postdoctoral Fellowship from the Center for Materials Theory, Department of Physics \& Astronomy at Rutgers University.
+The contributions of S.J. in developing the method of systematically constructing the 1-1 mapping $f$ and writing were supported by the National Science Foundation under Grant No. DGE-1922758.
 This work made use of the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with the National Center for Supercomputing Applications (NCSA) and which is supported by funds from the University of Illinois at Urbana-Champaign.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.